Supply Chain Transparency Enhanced with Blockchain Technology

 Challenges and Considerations

-Startups may have difficulties with blockchain’s interface with current IT systems, scalability, and initial implementation costs, despite the technology’s substantial benefits in supply chain transparency.
-To overcome these obstacles, you need to strategize ahead, collaborate with tech partners, and continuously innovate blockchain solutions that suit your supply chain’s unique requirements.
+Startups may face challenges with blockchain integration, scalability, and initial costs, despite its benefits for supply chain transparency.
+To tackle these issues, businesses should plan ahead, collaborate with tech partners, and continuously innovate blockchain solutions tailored to their needs.

 Some important obstacles are as follows: